Confocal families of plane algebraic curves: Introduction

 \section{Introduction}

-The main goal of this paper is to study families of real plane algebraic curves admitting confocal deformations, that is, positive-dimensional families of curves sharing the same set of real foci.
+The main goal of this paper is to study families of real plane algebraic curves admitting confocal deformations, that is, positive-dimensional families of curves with the same focal divisor.
+Equivalently, for curves with simple real foci, this means families sharing the same set of real foci.

 In the nineteenth century, foci of ellipses were generalized to foci of higher-degree curves: the (real) \emph{foci} of a real algebraic curve $C \subset \bP^2$ are the real points on isotropic tangent lines to $C$, see \cite{Sa}*{p.~120}.
 In traditional terminology associated with an algebraic curve $F(x,y,z)=0$ in the complex projective plane $\bP^2$, an isotropic line is one containing either of the circular points $p_\pm=(1:\pm i :0)$ (the pair of points common to all circles).
 Although this notion is not especially intuitive at first sight, it appears in a number of research areas including approximation theory, numerical analysis, and fluid models.
 This is the main reason for discussing foci of real algebraic curves again.